Zarak-Shah-ji/Tech-Interview-Handbook/README.md

 Welcome to the Tech Interview Handbook GitHub repository!

-This repository is dedicated to helping you track your progress as you practice coding questions and learn various hacky patterns commonly encountered in technical interviews.
-Whether you're preparing for software engineering interviews at top tech companies or just looking to improve your coding skills, this handbook is designed to be a valuable resource for your journey.
+This repository is dedicated to helping you and me track progress as doing practice coding questions and learn various patterns commonly encountered in technical interviews.
+Whether you're preparing for software engineering interviews at top tech companies or just looking to improve your coding skills, this handbook is designed to be a valuable resource along the journey.

 ## Purpose